Experimental Assortments for Choice Estimation and Nest Identification: Theoretical Results for Nested Logit

-Here in the Nested Logit model, $P(N(i) \mid S)$ denotes the probability of nest $N(i)$ first being chosen from $S$, and $P(i \mid N(i), S)$ denotes the probability of $i$ being chosen conditional on $N(i)$ being chosen from $S$.
+$P(N(i) \mid S)$ denotes the probability of nest $N(i)$ being chosen from $S$, and $P(i \mid N(i), S)$ denotes the probability of $i$ being chosen conditional on $N(i)$ being chosen from $S$.
 The "1" in the denominator corresponds to the outside option, which has a weight normalized to 1 and is always in its own nest.
 The probability of the outside option being chosen is noting that this ensures $\sum_{i\in S\cup \{0\}}\phi(i,S)= 1$.

 \begin{assumption}[Identifiability] $\lambda_N=1$ if and only if $|N|=1$. \end{assumption}